AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 The colors in the sample picture are different from those defined in JavaScript (check out the <a href="https://static.anychart.com/images/docs/seat_map/house.svg">source SVG image</a> to see the original colors).
 Setting original colors used in the picture is considered in this section, as well as using these colors as a basis for hovering and selecting colors.

-To set the colors of the original SVG image, or to set new custom colors, use the {api:anychart.core.map.series.Choropleth#fill}fill(){api} and {api:anychart.core.map.series.Choropleth#Stroke}stroke(){api} methods.
+To set the colors of the original SVG image, or to set new custom colors, use the {api:anychart.core.map.series.Choropleth#fill}fill(){api} and {api:anychart.core.map.series.Choropleth#stroke}stroke(){api} methods.
 Though, it is important to remember that not all of the elements in SVG files have the `fill` attribute.
 Before setting the value to the `fill` field, it is necessary to check if the element has it, and if it does, you should set the fill color to this element.
 Setting colors through this methods looks like the following:

 ```
 // sets series fill